 Who made it and when?

 It was made by the German metal ware manufacturer WMF (Württembergische Metallwarenfabrik).
 On the base is the maker's mark, a rhombus with a running ostrich, which dates this example to around 1925 to 1930.
+Above it is an impressed "117", probably relating to the combination of materials and finish used.
 This shape and pattern were manufactured from around 1910 onwards.

 What condition is it in?

 - It has a nice, even patina which catches the light with some colourful reflection.